cyb0rgdoll/freshtermux/README.md

 ├── shell -> /data/data/com.termux/files/usr/bin/zsh
 └── termux.properties
 ```

+# Misc commands not installed / included in the script

 # Modify the greeting of the startup page
 ![start screen](https://i.imgur.com/TIzjpN9.jpg)
 - This information will be helpful when you first come into contact with Termux, but with a deeper understanding of Termux and the desire to control human instincts, you will definitely want to replace it.
 I find that most of my friends will use their IDs in large fonts.
 Way to present.